YazidEl7/PowerShellScripts/Renaming&JoiningDomain/README.txt

 ###########################################################################
 # Launch run_launcher .bat and it'll take care of everything.
 # Make sure to change domain stuff and credentials in the domainjoin .ps1
+# Requirements : Domainjoin folder containing all the above files